- What are cookies for?

 - To disable cookies: Uncheck ‘Accept cookies from sites’.

-- Note there are various levels of cookie enablement and disablement in Firefox.
+- Note that there are various levels of cookie enablement and disablement in Firefox.

 Safari on OSX